 - Felsengänge/Rock Cut Cellars (Website, Tripadvisor Reviews*): Entertaining guided tours of rock cellars used by a brewery.

+This is the end of the Nuremberg Walking Tour.
 For more walking tours and hikes in Germany, see our Germany hiking page.

 FAQS – Nuremberg Walking Tour

 Nuremberg is known for holding the Nuremberg War Trials after the Second World War, for the old Nazi Party Rally Grounds, and for the historic Old Town including the Kaiserburg, the old Imperial Castle.

 The best thing to do in Nuremberg is a walking tour of the old town area.
 Soak up the historic atmosphere and explore the Medieval buildings.

 One to two days is the perfect length of time to spend in Nuremberg.
 You could spend longer to visit all the museums.